 You can use copier-printers (MFDs) located in the Library, the Computer Centre and many PC labs, which will allow you to make copies in either black and white or colour.
+You can also use college printers from your own computer.

-Further information is available online: https://www.royalholloway.ac.uk/it/printing/home.aspx.
+Further information is available online: https://intranet.royalholloway.ac.uk/students/help-support/it- services/it-essentials/printing/home.aspx